Atlantic.Net Blog

 ./configure

-Next, setup the menu options with the following command:
+Next, set the menu options with the following command:

 make menuselect

-You can use Arrow key to navigate and Enter key to select.
+You can use the Arrow key to navigate and the Enter key to select.

 Enable Core Sound Modules